trueheart78/trueheart78.com/games.md

   - Strategy guide arrived.
 I'd like to see this through.
 - Grow Home (PS4) [unplayed]
 - Hitman 2016 (PS4) [playing]
+  - 3 of 3 episodes complete (6 to be released)
   - Amazing game with great replayability.
 - I Am Bread (PS4) [unplayed]
 - Invisible, Inc. (PC) [unplayed]